 The EOMONTH function in Google Sheets stands for “End Of MONTH“, and rightly so.
 It returns the last calendar date of a month that is a specified number of months behind or ahead of a given date.

-- start_date – is the date that the EOMONTH formula calculates the last date of a month from.
+- start_date – is the date that the EOMONTH function calculates the last date of a month from.

-- months – is the number of months that the formula should move either in forward or backward in time, corresponding to a positive value or a negative value respectively.
+- months – is the number of months that the function should move either in forward or backward in time, corresponding to a positive value or a negative value respectively.

 How to use the EOMONTH function